irfanhakim-as/homelab-wiki/topics/borg.md

 #### Borg Client Post-Install Setup on Helm

 > [!NOTE]
-> This guide assumes that you have [installed the Borg client](#install-borg-client-on-helm) through Helm.
+> This guide assumes that you have [installed the Borg client](#install-borg-client-on-helm) on a Kubernetes cluster using Helm.

 This details the post-installation steps of the Borg client for a complete setup: